dramforever/easyriscv/index.md

 j label
 ```

-As of why you would want to do this...
+As for why you would want to do this...
 Well, we only have 32 bits per
 instruction, and since the `jal` instruction only needs one register number
 instead of the branch instructions' two, and it doesn't need a condition, the
 instruction encoding permits jumping over a longer range.
 So this is always
 preferred over something like `beq x0, x0, label` for a jump.

-As of `jalr`, you can jump to an address that's stored in a register.
-In C, that
+As for `jalr`, you can jump to an address that's stored in a register.
+In C,
-would be dealing with function pointers.
-You'd need this any time where a
+that would be dealing with function pointers.
+You'd need this any time dynamic
-dynamic dispatch is needed.
-For example, we load the address of `foo` into a
+dispatch is needed.
+For example, we load the address of `foo` into a register
-register first before jumping to it.
+first before jumping to it.

 ```emulator
     lui x10, %hi(foo)